Quick replies user guide

 Use the quick replies for building a dialogue flow with the consumer, allowing the consumer to choose the next option in their messaging journey.

-It allows for directing the conversation to a desired path, understanding the intent of the consumer and providing a tailored response to the consumer’s need.
+It allows for directing the conversation to the desired path, understanding the intent of the consumer, and providing a tailored response to the consumer’s needs.

 To enable and build quick replies for use on your messaging channels, we recommend working with your LivePerson representative on the steps below.

 - LE UI version 9.10